googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 For general information about linear gradients, see 5.7.11.1.2.2.
 For information about applying a fill to a shape, see 5.7.11.1.3.

-The PaintLinearGradient and PaintVarLinearGradient tables have a ColorLine subtable.
-For the ColorLine table format, see 5.7.11.2.4.
+The PaintLinearGradient and PaintVarLinearGradient tables have a ColorLine and VarColorLine subtable, respectively.
+For the ColorLine and VarColorLine table formats, see 5.7.11.2.4.
 For background information on the color line, see 5.7.11.1.2.1.

 *PaintLinearGradient table (format 4):*